Baba Ram Chandra: Early years

-His stay in Fiji as an indentured labour
+Life in Fiji

 He stayed in Fiji for thirteen years and took active part in the movement to emancipate the lot of the indentured labourers.
 He came in contact with Manilal Doctor, who took keen interest in social and political movements in Fiji.
 Ram Chandra used religion to organise the people.
 He was responsible for the staging of Ram Lila in Fiji which helped in creating a sense of solidarity among the Indian indentured labourers.
 He also ensured the dismissal of an official who rode roughshod over the religious sentiments of the labourers.
 He led popular demonstrations in Fiji to focus on the grievances of indentured labourers.
 He smuggled into India an article on the deplorable and inhuman conditions of indentured labourers, which was published in Bharat Mitra, a newspaper from Calcutta.
 The Fiji Government was alarmed by this article and was on the look out for its writer.
 The article created such a furore that Ram Chandra was advised by his friends to leave Fiji before the authorities were able to lay their hands on him.
 He left Fiji in 1916.